determined-ai/determined/webui/react/src/e2e/README.md

    - Use whatever det-version you want here.
 2. `SERVER_ADDRESS="http://localhost:3001" npm run build --prefix webui/react`
 3. Optional if you want an experiment created for the test: `det experiment create ./examples/tutorials/mnist_pytorch/const.yaml ./examples/tutorials/mnist_pytorch/`
-4. `npm run preview --prefix webui/react` to run the preview app.
-Not necessary if `CI=true`.
+4. Optional `npm run preview --prefix webui/react` to run the preview app.
+Won't be used if `CI=true`.
+   1. Consider running `npm run start --prefix webui/react` for live changes if you're eidting page models.
+The other command will constantly throw build errors if you're editing tests and test hooks at the same time.
 5. To run the tests: `PW_SERVER_ADDRESS="http://localhost:3001"  PW_USER_NAME="admin" PW_PASSWORD="" npm run e2e --prefix webui/react`
    - Provice `-- -p=firefox` to choose one browser to run on.
 Full list of projects located in [playwright config](/webui/react/playwright.config.ts).